NeutralMilk/Assignment_3/README.md

 To move a ship click on it and click again on the square you want to go to.
 You can only move once per turn.
 If a tile is green when you're moving a unit that means it can be moved to it.
 If it is red it is out of range and can't be moved there.

+Enemies are damaged by clicking on the friendly unit you want to attack it, and then clicking the enemy.
+Enemies only do damage if you are in a tile immediately beside them, so keep some distance.